g-kocher/druid-io.github.io/docs/latest/tutorials/quickstart.md

 You should see a log message printed out for each service that starts up.

 Later on, if you'd like to stop the services, CTRL-C to exit from the running java processes.
-If you want a clean start after stopping the services, delete the `var` directory and run the `init` script again.
+If you want a clean start after stopping the services, delete the `var` and `log` directory and run the `init` script again.

 Once every service has started, you are now ready to load data.